The Tale of Shim Chong (film): Plot

-Shim Chong is the daughter of a poor blind farmer whose wife has died.
-Her father visits a temple one day and is told by a monk that his blindness could be cured in exchange for 300 sacks of rice.
+Shim Chong is the daughter of a poor, blind farmer whose wife has passed away.
+Visiting a temple, her father is informed by a monk that his blindness can be cured with 300 sacks of rice.
 The farmer agrees to supply the sacks, but soon realizes that he is not able to.

 Meanwhile, a group of sailors lament that they have angered the God of the Sea.
 The only way to appease the god is to sacrifice a young girl.
 Shim Chong agrees to be the sacrificial offering if the sailors provide the sacks of rice her father is missing and some money.
 Once the farmer finds out about this deal he unsuccessfully tries to stop Shim Chong.

 Shim Chong is taken to the sea in the sailors' ship and thrown overboard.
 The seas immediately calm.
 Shim Chong sinks to the bottom of the sea and meets the God of the Sea.
-The god has been waiting for her to arrive in his realm and praises her for her filial piety.
-In the underwater world, Shim Chong also meets her deceased mother.
+The god, who had been expecting her, commends her for her devotion.
+In the underwater realm, Shim Chong also reunites with her deceased mother.

 Shim Chong leaves the world of the God of the Sea by floating to the surface inside a giant orchid.
 A group of fishermen discover the orchid and take it to the king who rules the land.
 Shim Chong emerges from the orchid and the king falls in love with her.
 Shim Chong, however, can only think about her father who has gone missing.
 It turns out he had found a new woman, but the woman cheats her and takes all of the money that Shim Chong had asked from the sailors.

 The king helps Shim Chong find her father by organizing a feast for all blind people in his kingdom.
 When Shim Chong recognizes her father at the feast, he miraculously regains his eyesight.